tptnol/cockdle/README.md

-# React Wordle
+# Cockdle

-This is a clone project of the popular word guessing game we all know and love.
+This is a clone project of the popular word guessing game we all know and love, but with a slight twist!
+Here, the answers are only University of South Carolina related.
 Made using React, Typescript, and Tailwind.

 [**Try out the demo!**](https://reactle.vercel.app/)

+Big thank yous to the super talented [Hannah Park!](https://www.hannahmariepark.com/) Her original code was used as the basis for this project.
+Her code is [here!](https://github.com/cwackerfuss/react-wordle)

 ## Build and run